Don’t try the above setup at home: my Raspberry Pi rebooted when I was removing the alligator clip!

 }

-BCM2835 C library
+C with BCM2835 library

-Mike McCauley has made a nice C library called bcm2835 that can also be used to interface with the GPIO pins using C. Its installation was also quite easy: download, run the standard configure / make / make install commands and you’re good to go.
-Compiling the code is done with the -l bcm2835 compiler flag to include the library.
-Benchmark code looked like this (note that in Broadcom numbering, GPIO 4 is P1_07):
+Mike McCauley has made a nice C library called bcm2835 that can also be used to interface with the GPIO pins using C. Its installation was also quite easy: download, run the standard configure

 #include <bcm2835.h>